-In 1835 a 23 year-old budding writer Charles Dickens, then using the pseudonym ‘Boz’, penned a sketch about Greenwich Fair (first published in The Evening Chronicle and a year later in a collection of his sketches, Sketches by Boz).
-In this article, we look behind this huge biannual spectacle which Dickens so acutely observes, and how left unchecked it ultimately became a victim of its own success.
+In April 1835, the 23-year-old budding writer Charles Dickens, then using the pseudonym Boz, penned a sketch about Greenwich Fair (first published in The Evening Chronicle and a year later in a collected edition of his sketches, Sketches by Boz).
+In this article, we look behind this huge biannual spectacle that Dickens so acutely observes, and how left unchecked it ultimately became a victim of its own success.